 “Also it is worth noting that the regions you are examining have historically not used irrigation and have much wetter summer climates than other mid-latitude wine regions on west coasts of continents (Chile, Australia, western US).
 Seasonally dry summers in Europe are typically good for fruit quality, but much drier conditions can both stress the vines producing poor fruit and result in much lower yields.
 The main point is that drought is not a main driver of harvest dates, but plays a much more complicated role depending on its timing, longevity, and severity.
 All you have done is look at them separately and noted stronger temperature effects and lower precipitation effects.”

-We agree that drought plays an important role aside from it’s impact on grape vine phenology.
+We agree that drought plays an important role aside from its impact on grape vine phenology.
 To that end, we have added a modified statement and references to the final paragraph of the paper.

 Droughts are still likely to affect vine health and development and the wine industry independent of temperature effects, especially in wine growing regions that are significantly drier than France12,26.